AnveshAI/AnveshAI-Chat-Bot/README.md

 license: mit
 ---

-# 🤖 AnveshAI - Intelligent Assistant
+# 🤖 AnveshAI - Chat Bot Beta

 An advanced AI chat assistant powered by Google Gemini 2.5 Pro, designed to help with programming, problem-solving, and intelligent conversations.